3 Essential Tips for Talking About Your Career Gap

 To be sure, that’s easier said than done, so here are some tips:

 When asked about your break, be ready to explain the gap simply and unapologetically and then quickly move past it so you can focus on talking about what a great candidate you are.
-Focus on three key elements: (1) a brief recap of your professional history, (2) the length and focus of your career break, and (3) a statement of your enthusiasm and suitability for the job.
+Focus on four key elements: (1) a brief recap of your professional history, (2) the length and focus of your career break, (3) the skills and experience you sharped on your break and (4) a statement of your enthusiasm and suitability for the job.
 Here’s a sample answer:

 The same basic construction also works if you’re trying to make a career pivot.
 You just need to add one or two more sentences at the end that connect the dots between your prior experience, recent training, or skills you developed while on your break, and the specific job requirements.